Project cycle management for international development cooperation - Modulo applied

 - Competencies in team working and public speaking.

-and multicultural contexts thanks to university exchange programmes or other
+contexts thanks to university exchange programmes or other personal opportunities.
+The

 The objective of the course is to provide the students with the Project Cycle